Working with God to serve the whole King's community

 You do not have to have a spiritual crisis or be a Christian to see a Chaplain: we are practiced listeners and have a wealth of experience in supporting people through relationship, work and study difficulties, spiritual and vocational issues.
 If we are unable to help, we often know who can.

 The Chaplaincy team is made up of men and women from several Christian traditions, in the main - some are clergy, some are members of religious communities or lay ministers.
-We also have two Muslim Chaplains, Imam Abdul Mumin Choudhury and Romana Kazmi, and work closely alongside Dr Ehsan Khan as Muslim Adviser as well as Rabbi Gavin Broder, Chaplain to Jewish students in London.
+We also have a Jewish Chaplain, Dr Harrie Cedar, and two Muslim Chaplains, Imam Abdul Mumin Choudhury and Romana Kazmi, and work closely alongside Dr Ehsan Khan as Muslim Adviser as well as Rabbi Gavin Broder, Chaplain to Jewish students in London.

 Chaplains are public figures in the university.
 We are part of the glue that holds King's together as a vibrant, caring community.
 You are always welcome to accost us when you see us around the place!